-One of Canada’s top-ranked business schools for finance—the University of Toronto’s Rotman School of Management—recently began benefitting from the leadership of a foremost figure in the nation’s financial sector.
-After Roger Martin stepped down as the school’s dean, former senior deputy governor of the Bank of Canada Tiff Macklem assumed the role for a five-year term (beginning July 2014).
+One of Canada’s top-ranked business schools for finance—the University of Toronto’s Rotman School of Management—benefits from the leadership of a foremost figure in the nation’s financial sector.
+After Roger Martin stepped down as the school’s dean, Tiff Macklem, the former senior deputy governor of the Bank of Canada, assumed the role in 2014 for a five-year term.

-Rotman, ranked first among Canadian MBA programs by the Financial Times, underwent significant growth under Martin’s deanship, both in campus size and endowment.
+Rotman, ranked first among Canadian MBA programs by the Financial Times in 2016, underwent significant growth under Martin’s deanship, in both campus size and endowment.
 Macklem’s appointment as dean suggests a continued rise in Rotman’s academic profile and its reputation for financial education.
 “He has vast experience managing large institutions, translating academic research into public policy, and representing Canada on the world stage,” stated the university’s vice president and provost.